-- G. Click Install driver.
-When a message displays that you successfully added the printer, click Next. - h.
-Close any open windows. - i.
+- i.
 Click Finish to close the wizard.
 The shared card printer icon displays in the Devices and Printers window of the client PC. - 4.
 If card production software is installed on this computer, or if you need other support files, such as magnetic stripe fonts, install the XPS Card Printer Plug-in or support files from the Driver Installation CD.
-For instructions, refer to "Install Support Files" on page 24.

-The Card Printer Driver installs a folder containing several .INI files on the host system (refer to Appendix C: "Using .INI Files with the Card Printer Driver" for complete information about using the .INI files).
+For instructions, refer to "Install Support Files" on page 2-24. - The Card Printer Driver installs a folder containing several .INI files on the host system (refer to Appendix C: "Using .INI Files with the Card Printer Driver" for complete information about using the .INI files).
 The folder is not installed automatically on the client system.

-Do the following only if you plan to use the .INI files on the client system:

-- Create (or locate) the following folder on the client system: C:\ProgramData\Datacard\XPS Card Printer - Note: If you have other Entrust Datacard software applications already installed, the C:\ProgramData\Datacard\ folder may already exist. - On the host system, copy the XPS Card Printer folder using the following path: C:\ProgramData\Datacard\XPS Card Printer - 3.
+Do the following only if you plan to use the .INI files on the client - Create (or locate) the following folder on the client system: C:\ProgramData\Datacard\XPS Card Printer - Note: If you have other Entrust Datacard software applications already installed, the C:\ProgramData\Datacard\ folder may already exist. - 2.
+On the host system, copy the XPS Card Printer folder using the following path: - C:\ProgramData\Datacard\XPS Card Printer - 3.
 Paste the XPS Card Printer folder in C:\ProgramData\Datacard\ on the client system. - 5.
-Configure the client PC printing preferences. - G. From the Devices and Printers window, right-click the card printer icon and select Printing preferences.
+Configure the client PC printing preferences. - a.
+From the Devices and Printers window, right-click the card printer icon and select Printing preferences.
 The Printing Preferences window displays. - b.
-Specify your printing preferences. - Refer to "Design Tasks in Windows Printing Preferences" on page 73 for more information. - C. Click OK to close the Printing Preferences window.
+Specify your printing preferences. - Refer to "Design Tasks in Windows Printing Preferences" on page 4-77 for more information. - c.
+Click OK to close the Printing Preferences window.